laymonage/base/data/posts/giscus.md

 However, with the obstacles I encountered and the limited time I have, I decided it would be much faster to build the thing from scratch.

-## Enter: giscussions 💎
+## Enter: giscus 💎

-giscussions is a comments widget built on GitHub Discussions.
+giscus is a comments widget built on GitHub Discussions.
 It's really similar to utterances.
-Basically, just replace Issues in utterances with Discussions and you get giscussions.
+Basically, just replace Issues in utterances with Discussions and you get giscus.

-Even the [landing page][giscussions] is similar.
+Even the [landing page][giscus] is similar.

 Behind the scenes, though, it's quite different.